khaors/geocompr/main.md

 Though prediction will be the aim of the modeling in this chapter, we will not use machine learning but a simple generalized linear model (GLM).^[Nevertheless, a generalized additive model or a machine learning approach would be more suitable for our dataset (see exercises).
 We will show in chapter \@ref(eco) how to use spatial cross-validation with a machine learning approach.]
 This is because we can use also regression techniques such as a GLM without having to worry too much about possible model misspecifications when the aim is prediction.
-Additionally, GLMs are probably familiar to most readers, and therefore instead of explaining in detail the model building we can focus on the speciality of geographic data in a modeling context and spatial cross-validation.^[Readers who are in need of refreshing their regression skills might have a look at @zuur_mixed_2009.]
+Additionally, GLMs are probably familiar to most readers, and therefore instead of explaining in detail the model building we can focus on the speciality of geographic data in a modeling context and spatial CV.^[Readers who are in need of refreshing their regression skills might have a look at @zuur_mixed_2009 and @james_introduction_2013, respectively.]

-Cross-validation determines a model's ability to predict new data or differently put its ability to generalize.
+CV determines a model's ability to predict new data or differently put its ability to generalize.
-To achieve this, cross-validation splits a dataset into a test and a training dataset.
+To achieve this, CV splits a dataset into a test and a training dataset.
 It uses the training data to fit the model, and applies the learned relationship to the test data thereby checking if the model is able to predict the correct result.
 Basically, cross-validation helps to detect over-fitting since a model that fits too closely the training data and its specific peculiarities (noise, random fluctuations) will have a bad prediction performance on the test data.
 However, the basic requirement for this is, that the test data is independent of the training data.
-Cross-validation achieves this by splitting the data randomly into test and training sets.
+CV achieves this by splitting the data randomly into test and training sets.
 However, randomly splitting spatial data results in the fact that training points are frequently located next to test points.
 Since points close to each other are more similar compared to points further away, test and training datasets might not be independent.
 The consequence is that cross-validation would fail to detect overfitting in the presence of spatial autocorrelation.
-Here, spatial cross-validation will come to the rescue which will be the main topic of this chapter.
+Here, spatial CV will come to the rescue which will be the main topic of this chapter.

 ## Case study: landslide susceptibility {#case-study}